dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## For citizens returning from travelling

-Anyone returning from a stay outside Canada must self-isolate for 14 days.
-Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
+Anyone returning from a stay outside Canada, including cruise passengers, must self-isolate for 14 days.
+Such individuals must not at any time go outside:

 - Do not go to school, to work, to a childcare centre or a day care centre or to any other public space.
 - Do not go out for a walk or to walk the dog.